NicholasClark/TIRTLtools/reference/remove_duplicates.md

 # Removes duplicate paired TCRs

-**\[experimental\]** By default, paired TCRs are listed twice in the paired chain data if they were called by both the T-SHELL and MAD-HYPE pairing algorithms.
-This function removes duplicate TCRs and returns a data frame with only one of each pair.
+**\[experimental\]** By default, paired TCRs are listed in one row in the paired chain data for each pairing algorithm they were called by (either T-SHELL or MAD-HYPE).
+This means some TCRs are present in two rows, once for each algorithm.
+This function removes duplicate TCRs and returns a data frame where each TCR pair is found in only one row.

 ## Usage